 What are CBN Grinding Wheels?

-At a glance, CBN grinding wheels grind the hardest materials known to man.
+CBN grinding wheels are used to grind hard materials such as hard ferrous materials, hardened steel, bearing steel and nickel based alloys.
 CBN is an acronym for “cubic boron nitride” and is the second hardest material known to man, right behind diamond.
-It has high abrasion resistance and thermal conductivity against high temperatures — making it better than diamond when grinding for long periods in high temperatures.
+It has high abrasion resistance and high thermal conductivity – making it better than diamond when grinding for long periods and high temperatures.

 It has a cubic crystal lattice, with its atoms arranged in a symmetrical, cube-shaped structure, very much like the crystalline structure of a diamond.
 Its material properties include extreme hardness, stability under heat, and superior chemical resistance.

 CBN grinding wheels range in cost depending on the shape, diameter, thickness, grit, and other factors.

 Like other grinding wheels, CBN Wheels can be put on your grinder and spun at a rate recommended by the manufacturer (do not rotate a wheel faster than recommended).
 Use these wheels to sharpen tools, cut metals, or grind ferrous metals (a compound that includes iron) such as steel, stainless steel, carbon steel, or cast iron.

 How do I take care of my new CBN grinding wheel?

 Your wheel won’t need any cleaning or maintenance if you use it properly.
 Only use ferrous metals on the wheel.
 Soft or mild materials can clog pores and make the wheel loaded and unusable.

 If you find the wheel becomes loaded, use the enclosed dressing stick to “open up” the wheel.
 Look at our website for instructional video.

 In a quick answer, they’re used to grind metal, specifically hardened steel.
 They’re used to sharpen, cut, or remove metal from hard surfaces.
 Use these wheels when you need a good consistent finish.